digiwage/digiwage/test/README.md

 can be found in [/src/test](/src/test), [/src/wallet/test](/src/wallet/test),
 etc.

-There are currently two sets of tests in this directory:
+This directory contains the following sets of tests:

 - [functional](/test/functional) which test the functionality of digiwaged and digiwage-qt by interacting with them through the RPC and P2P interfaces.
 - [util](/test/util) which tests the digiwage utilities, currently only digiwage-tx.
+- [lint](/test/lint) which perform various static analysis checks.

 The util tests are run as part of `make check` target.
-The functional tests are run by the travis continuous build process whenever a pull request is opened.
-Both sets of tests can also be run locally.
+The functional tests and lint scripts are run by the GitHub Actions continuous build process whenever a pull request is opened.
+All sets of tests can also be run locally.

 # Running tests locally